• Skip to main content

 breakfast

-To serve: one packet at the store is about ½ cup of the mixture.
-Place in bowl, add optional toppings like chopped apples.
+To serve: If you like the same quantity that you get in instant packet at the store, is about ½ cup of the mixture.
+Place oatmeal mix in bowl, add optional toppings like chopped apples.
 Boil water and pour desired amount over mix in a 2:1 ratio.
 For example, 1 cup boiled water to 1/2 cup mix.

 Handy Oatmeal Tips